az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-MEETING-AGENDA.md

 2. Who will maintain the board and issue metadata.
 3. Which issues need follow-up edits after the meeting.
 4. What constitutes approval to begin implementation planning.
+5. Who owns finalizing the preliminary Phase 0 docs after the meeting.

 ## Suggested Outcome Notes Template